AITA for Refusing to Give Up My Room to Guests as a Teen Host?

 My brother has a full size bed as me so he could give up his room instead of mine.
 Plus a queen and full are comfortable for 2 people and aren’t much different in size since they use the same size sheets.

 I used this argument when my mom asked me to give up my room but she said it is my job as the host to give up my room and that the guest should get a nicer bed.
-But I sleep on a mattress on the floor which isn’t much different that the alternative beds.
+But I sleep on a mattress on the floor which isn’t much different than the alternative beds.

-I also don’t what to have people in my room with all my stuff with a couple that I have never met before.
+I also don’t want to have people in my room with all my stuff with a couple that I have never met before.
 So AITA for not giving up my room for one night even though I’m the host and they are the guests?

 Edit: I’m 15F and my brother is 12M.
 The son is in his older teens.